AustinPenner/Docker-Quickstart-on-Windows/README.md

   * [Install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead

 ### Creating Containers:
 Follow the docker quick guide.
 A common problem with Windows is connecting your Docker container to your local file system.
-The following command should create a container:
+The following command creates a container on Linux (**do not use**):

   `$ docker run --name mongoserver -p 27017:27017 -v "$PWD":/home/data -d mongo`